 - Towel Bars

-- Custom or Ordered Cushions
+- Custom or ordered cushions

-- Leather Hanging Straps
+- Leather hanging straps

-As always when it comes to DIY projects like these, the first thing you need to do is measure!
+As always when it comes to DIY projects like these, the first step you’ll need to do is to measure!
 Determine the floor and wall dimensions to find the length you want the DIY corner bench dining table to run.

 - Longest length: 56”

 - Bench depth: 19”